sidney-eliot/3d-artists-handbook/content/uv-unwrapping.md

 >[!tip] Rules for placing seams
 >
 >- Make islands as big as possible.
 This reduces space because every island needs its own padding.
-For very long islands however, it still makes sense to split them into smaller islands.
-Another pro of bigger islands is that there are less islands so less seams.
+For very long islands, however, it still makes sense to split them into smaller islands.
+Another pro of bigger islands is that there are fewer islands, so fewer seams.

 >[!tip] The ultimate rule of thumb
 >
->A smoothing/ shading split always needs a UV split but a UV split doesn't always need a smoothing/ shading split.
+>A smoothing/ shading split always needs a UV split, but a UV split doesn't always need a smoothing/ shading split.

 ## Paddings/ Margins
-Padding is important to avoid bleeding which is visible as seems on the model.
+Padding is important to avoid bleeding, which is visible as seems on the model.
 Correct padding is also important for getting nice bevels when baking.
 Padding is between every UV island and margin between all islands and the texture borders.
 The amount of padding depends on the texture resolution.
 It also depends on how much downresing will happen.
 If the highest resolution is 4k and there is a low settings which downreses/ mips the texture to let's say 256px, then more padding is needed.
 How the texture will be viewed is also important, if it's a roof tile on an atlas environment sheet, it's viewed at extremely acute angles and will be mipped/ filtered to hell then more padding is generally good.

 >[!tip] Recommended paddings/ margins
 >
->Padding is per island so a padding of 2px will result in a 4px distance between 2 islands.
+>Padding is per island, so a padding of 2px will result in a 4px distance between 2 islands.
 >
 >|Texture map size|Padding
 >|:-:|:-: